Privacy Policy

 What we can and can't see

-We can see, in aggregate, the App Store metrics Apple makes available to every developer: total downloads, country, crash counts (without personal identifiers).
-We do not collect anything beyond what Apple shows every developer by default.
+We can see, in aggregate, the App Store metrics Apple makes available to every developer, such as total downloads, country or region, and crash/diagnostic information Apple provides through App Store Connect.
+We do not collect anything beyond what Apple shows developers for App Store distribution.
 We have no separate analytics pipeline, no telemetry, no event log.

-We have no view at all into the contents of your lists, your tags, who you've shared with, or how you use the app session-by-session.
-That information is between you, your devices, and Apple's iCloud.
+We have no view at all into the contents of your lists, your tags, your reminders, who you've shared with, your shared-list activity, or how you use the app session-by-session.
+That information is between you, your devices, the people you intentionally share with, and Apple's iCloud.

 Data deletion